sensu-plugins/sensu-plugins-aws/README.md

 Some of the checks accept credentials with `aws_access_key` and `aws_secret_access_key` options however this method is deprecated as it is insecure to pass credentials on the command line.
 Support for these options will be removed in future releases.

+No matter which authentication method is used you should restrict AWS API access to the minimum required to run the checks.
+In general this is done by limiting the sensu IAM user/role to the necessary `Describe` calls for the services being checked.